All Episodes

 I noticed that about people who are based.

-It's all there's always a cigar involved.
+There's always a cigar involved.

-Pretty much everybody, I mean, you know, it's just criticism about Crowder or criticisms about Andrew Tate or um, but every time I see somebody that I agree with for the most part, it's like there's a cigar involved.
+But every time I see somebody that I agree with for the most part, it's like there's a cigar involved.

-So I think we're gonna get along.
+So I think we're going to get along.

 It's nice to meet you, Chase.